“Drug recalls in the U.S. happen frequently, about once every month, according to researchers at Brigham and Women’s Hospital in Boston.”

 – ABC News

 Prescription drugs are supposed to improve the quality of our lives.
 But when drug manufacturers cut corners to turn profits, innocent people can become victims of serious—and even fatal—drug injuries.
-If you’ve been injured by a drug, Colbert Cooper Hill Attorneys has the resources to help fight the drug company and get you the money you need for your injuries.
+If you’ve been injured by a drug, our Oklahoma City drug injury lawyers have the resources to help fight the drug company and get you the money you need for your injuries.

 Drug Injury Claims We Handle

 Colbert Cooper Hill has the resources to handle a variety of claims, such as:

 Studies have shown a potential link between taking the antipsychotic drug Abilify and damaging pathological behaviors, including compulsive gambling and hypersexuality.

 Selective serotonin reuptake inhibitors (SSRIs) are commonly prescribed antidepressant medications that can cause severe birth defects in babies born to mothers who use the drugs while pregnant.